billhennessy/hennessysview2020/content/posts/2020/coronavirus-exposes-medicine.md

 If you want to do something to shorten the economic depression and save lives, demand the Trump Pills at the first sign of the infection.
 Scott Adams gave some tips on how to it, but I can't find the Periscope now.
 (Periscope search is weak.)
 The killer line is, "would you prescribe this to a loved one?"
 (If they're honest, they'll say, 'yes.')

-Rest assured, there is a cure.
-Doctors just won't use it.
+Rest assured, [there is a cure](https://www.washingtontimes.com/news/2020/apr/2/hydroxychloroquine-rated-most-effective-therapy-do/).
+Doctors just won't use it, except on themselves.